 Britain's Eurovision entry unveiled

-Electro Velvet, a musical duo consisting of Alex Larke and Bianca Nicholas, will represent the UK at this year's Eurovision Song Contest, performing the song Still In Love With You, the BBC said.
+Electro Velvet , consisting of Alex Larke and Bianca Nicholas, will perform the song Still In Love With You, the BBC said.

 Alex, 35, and Bianca, 26, will fly the flag in Vienna at the 60th staging of the event in front of an estimated global audience of more than 180 million viewers - and hoping to end a catalogue of disappointment for the British entry.